Car or Van? How To Ensure Your Insurance Policy Fits Your Vehicle

 Conclusion

-Understanding the difference between a car and a van is essential for practicality, taxation, and insurance purposes.
+Understanding the difference between cars and vans is essential for practicality, taxation, and insurance purposes.